Meet the Class of 2024 Donald K. Ross Future Leaders Program Interns

 SUNY Cortland, Climate & the Environment

-“This program has taught me about New York State policymaking in a way a that a professor in a classroom cannot.
+“This program has taught me about New York State policymaking in a way that a professor in a classroom cannot.
 I had the opportunity to have one-on-one conversations with lawmakers and ask policy questions.
 I learned all about the state budget process and how policy gets passed through the budget every session.
 This program has also connected me to career opportunities through NYPIRG's coalition partners in fields such as state policy, lobbying, and environmental justice.”

 Michelle Mei